All Episodes

 Love talking to you.

-Uh you joked in uh in your opening how uh Bush hadn't been blamed for the tornadoes yet yesterday, but essentially MSNBC did just that last night about 7.30, as early as 7.30 by way of blaming FEMA.
+Hey, talking about the media panting, you joked in your opening how Bush hadn't been blamed for the tornadoes yet yesterday, but essentially MSNBC did just that last night about 7.30, as early as 7.30 by way of blaming FEMA.

-They had a FEMA rep on and were and really questioning him about their preparation uh for these tornadoes, and then they turned around and asked uh Senator Richard Shelby if he thought FEMA had done enough yet on these tornadoes that just happened.
+And then they turned around and asked Senator Richard Shelby if he thought FEMA had done enough yet on these tornadoes that just happened.

-Well, look at this is history repeating itself.
+Well, look at, this is history repeating itself.

-It's uh it's uh you're I I I missed it because I don't watch whatever network you mentioned.
+I missed it because I don't watch whatever network you mentioned.

-I can't I can't but watch the cable news channel.
+I can't but watch the cable news channel.

-I can't I can't tell you in how long.
+I can't tell you how long.

-I can't gonna go back to the archives.
+Got to go back to the archives.